 Of course, efficient management and execution are what turn a factory into a successful business.

-• Plant Managers & Production Supervisors: To oversee operations, manage teams, and make sure production targets are met.
+- Plant Managers & Production Supervisors: Responsible for overseeing operations, managing teams, and ensuring production targets are met.

-• Machine Operators & Assembly Line Workers: Skilled in operating specific manufacturing equipment and performing assembly tasks with precision.
+- Machine Operators & Assembly Line Workers: Skilled operators who can handle specific manufacturing equipment and perform assembly tasks with precision.

-• Supply Chain and Logistics Personnel: To manage the seamless flow of raw materials in and finished goods out.
+- Supply Chain and Logistics Personnel: Needed to manage the seamless flow of raw materials in and finished products out.

 Essential Soft Skills & Emerging Competencies